 This is probably the biggest myth of them all.
 Vasectomy reversals are common and effective if you change your mind and want a child.
 The sooner you have it done, the better your chances.
 There are cases, however, of men having a successful reversal 20 years after the initial procedure.
 During a reversal, the surgeon reconnects the vas deferens cut during the initial procedure.

 A vasectomy is considered a safe and permanent form of birth control for men, but there is a chance to reverse your decision later on.
-If you have questions about a vasectomy or a reversal, contact us for more information.
+If you have questions about vasectomy myths or a reversal, contact us for more information.